skycoin/skycoin/src/api/README.md

 * `WALLET` - These endpoints operate on local wallet files
 * `INSECURE_WALLET_SEED` - This is the `/api/v1/wallet/seed` endpoint, used to decrypt and return the seed from an encrypted wallet.
 It is only intended for use by the desktop client.
 * `DEPRECATED_WALLET_SPEND` - This is the `/api/v1/wallet/spend` method which is deprecated and will be removed
+* `PROMETHEUS` - This is the `/api/v2/metrics` method exposing in Prometheus text format the default metrics for Skycoin node application

 <!-- MarkdownTOC autolink="true" bracket="round" levels="1,2,3,4,5" -->